Norkart/foss4g-2015-stuffing-vtiles/presentation.md

 --
 #Zoom levels

- - Vector tiles usually only go to Z16, then upscale
+ - Vector tiles usually only go to Z16, then overzoom
  - We have lots of Z>16 stuff
  - Put it in Z16 and use style to reveal >16